-General and Administrative Expenses.
 The decrease in general and administrative expenses for fiscal 2016 of \$0.9 million, or 0.6% as compared to fiscal 2015 came primarily from a decrease in the U.S. of \$1.8 million, partially offset by an increase in International of \$1.0 million as we continue to expand in these markets.
-The decrease in the U.S. of \$5.6 million, excluding depreciation and amortization, resulted from decreased expenditures on technology development; partially offset by the overall growth in labor costs and professional services associated with domestic expansion, increased stock-based payment compensation and increased depreciation and amortization expenses.
-The increases in depreciation and amortization expenses came primarily from depreciating certain technology assets placed into service in the U.S.
+The decrease in the U.S. of \$5.6 million, excluding depreciation and amortization, resulted from decreased expenditures on technology development; partially offset by the overall growth in labor costs and professional services associated with domestic expansion and increased stock-based payment compensation.
+The increase in depreciation and amortization expenses came primarily from depreciating certain technology assets placed into service in the U.S.